-- 75. (1) This section does not apply to an advertisement- - (a) that does not make reference to a specific credit product or credit provider, and of which the dominant purpose is to promote-
+- 76. (1) This section does not apply to an advertisement- - (a) that does not make reference to a specific credit product or credit provider, and of which the dominant purpose is to promote- - (i) responsible credit practices; or

-- (i) responsible credit practices; or - (ii) the use of credit generally; - (b) that generally promotes a specific credit provider, brand or type of credit 30 agreement, but does not make specific reference to product price, cost or availability of credit; or - (c) by the seller of goods or services, or on the premises of such a person, if that notice or advertisement indicates only that the person is prepared to accept payment through a credit facility in respect of which another person is the 35 credit provider. - (2) This section applies to the provider of credit that is being advertised, or the seller of any goods or services that are being advertised for purchase on credit. - (3) A person who is required to be registered as a credit provider, but who is not so registered, must not advertise the availability of credit, or of goods or services to be 40 purchased on credit. - (4) An advertisement of the availability of credit, or of goods or services to be purchased on credit- - (a) must comply with this section; - (b) must contain any statement required by regulation; - (c) must not- - (i) advertise a form of credit that is unlawful; - (ii) be misleading, fraudulent or deceptive; or - (iii) contain any statement prohibited by regulation; and - (d) may contain a statement of comparative credit costs to the extent permitted by 50 any applicable law or industry code of conduct, but any such statement must- - (i) show costs for each alternative being compared; - (ii) show rates of interest and all other costs of credit for each alternative; - (iii) be set out in the prescribed manner and form; and - (iv) be accompanied by the prescribed cautions or warnings concerning the use of such comparative statements. - (5) This section does not apply to developmental credit if- - (a) the National Credit Regulator has pre-approved a form of advertising to be used by the credit provider concerned; and
+- (ii) the use of credit generally: - (b) that generally promotes a specific credit provider, brand or type of credit agreement, but does not make specific reference to product price, cost or availability of credit; or - (c) by the seller of goods or services, or on the premises of such a person, if that 25 notice or advertisement indicates only that the person is prepared to accept payment through a credit facility in respect of which another person is the credit provider. - (2) This section applies to the provider of credit that is being advertised, or the seller of any goods or services that are being advertised for purchase on credit.

+- (3) A person who is required to be registered as a credit provider, but who is not so registered, must not advertise the availability of credit, or of goods or services to be purchased on credit. - (4) An advertisement of the availability of credit, or of goods or services to be purchased on credit- - (a) must comply with this section; - (b) must contain any statement required by regulation; - (c) must not- - (i) advertise a form of credit that is unlawful; - (ii) be misleading, fraudulent or deceptive; or

+- (iii) contain any statement prohibited by regulation; and - (d) may contain a statement of comparative credit costs to the extent permitted by any applicable law or industry code of conduct, but any such statement must- - (i) show costs for each alternative being compared;
-(b) the credit provider has used only that pre-approved form of advertising in advertising or promoting goods, services or credit to the particular consumer.

-(6) When pre-approving any form of advertising as contemplated in subsection (5), the National Credit Regulator must balance the need for efficiency of the credit provider with the principles of this section.
+- (ii) show rates of interest and all other costs of credit for each alternative; - (iii) be set out in the prescribed manner and form; and - (iv) be accompanied by the prescribed cautions or warnings concerning the use of such comparative statements. - (5) In any advertisement concerning the granting of credit, a credit provider must state 50 or set out the interest rate and other credit costs in the prescribed manner and form. - (6) This section does not apply to developmental credit agreements if- - (a) the National Credit Regulator has pre-approved a form of advertising to be used by the credit provider concerned; and - (b) the credit provider has used only that pre-approved form of advertising in 55 advertising or promoting goods, services or credit to the particular consumer. - (7) When pre-approving any form of advertising as contemplated in subsection (6), the National Credit Regulator must balance the need for efficiency of the credit provider with the principles of this section.